First FDA-Cleared AI Agent and LLM Enabled Device Confirmed

 FDA's public 510(k) database shows that K253281 cleared on December 23, 2025.
 AccessGUDID identifies the device as UpDoc V1.0, a prescription software medical device for insulin management in adults with type 2 diabetes.
 In other words, the public FDA record points first to a bounded insulin-management SaMD, not a general-purpose AI doctor.

 It is not yet clear if this press release is talking about the same device or a new one.
 It is possible the K253281 is the same device that is subject of the press release.
-It is also possible a new 510(k) was cleared that adds new LLM functionality.
+It is also possible a new 510(k) was cleared that adds new agentic AI functionality.

-The important story is not that FDA cleared an autonomous LLM physician.
-It is that FDA appears comfortable with a protocolized clinical workflow that uses AI conversation around a deterministic core.
+The story is not that FDA cleared an autonomous LLM physician (it did not).
+It appears that the FDA is comfortable with a protocolized clinical workflow that uses AI conversation around a deterministic core.
 UpDoc may feel agentic to patients because it can converse, gather structured health information, coordinate follow-up, and deliver physician-governed interventions between visits.
 But the strongest public evidence still points to clinical decisions operating inside healthcare-provider-set limits, with the LLM layer wrapped around a narrower regulated function.
 This is likely the reason FDA allowed this technological jump as a 510(k) rather than a De Novo.
 This is a pretty narrow and well-risk-controlled use case as far as agentic AI goes.

 The Chronology 🔗